f5devcentral/f5xc-dns-demoguide/README.rst

 1. Introduction
 ==============
-At first, login to F5 Distributed Cloud Console and navigate to ``DNS Management``.
+At first, log in the F5 Distributed Cloud Console and navigate to ``DNS Management``.

 .. figure:: Assets/Untitled.jpg